 • Some states, such as California, do not provide statutory guidelines when notarizing for someone who's visually impaired.
 If your state does not provide guidelines for notarizing for a person with visual impairment, you can still talk with the signer and ask if the signer can describe the document in general terms.
 If the signer’s description is different, or the signer does not seem to recognize its contents, then do not proceed with the notarization.

 In some cases, a customer may not be able to sign due to visual impairment.
 If a person is unable to sign a document due to visual impairment, many states — including Iowa, Michigan and Washington — permit the signer to direct the Notary or another person to sign the disabled person’s name on the document (known as "signature by proxy") while the disabled person is present during a notarization.
 Be sure to follow any instructions or requirements in your state — for example, in Michigan, the Notary may sign the name of the disabled individual, but the individual must be present before the Notary and orally, physically or otherwise direct the Notary to sign.
-The Notary also must write beneath the signature, “Signature affixed pursuant to section 33 of the Michigan Notary Public act.”
+The Notary also must write beneath the signature, “Signature affixed pursuant to section 33 of the Michigan notary public act.”

 In some states, additional witnesses must be present before a third party can sign on behalf of a disabled individual.
-For example, MassachusettsNebraskaNorth Carolina, Rhode Island and Wyoming only permit disabled signers to direct someone else to sign their name if two witnesses unaffected by the document are present, and Texas requires a single witness who must also be identified by the Notary.
-Because asking another person to sign on their behalf leaves a disabled signer extremely vulnerable to potential exploitation, it’s strongly recommended you first contact your state Notary-regulating office or the NNA Notary Hotline if you are asked to do this and have any questions or concerns.
+For example, MassachusettsNebraskaNorth Carolina, and Rhode Island only permit disabled signers to direct someone else to sign their name if two witnesses unaffected by the document are present, and Texas requires a single witness who must also be identified by the Notary.
+Wyoming allows a single witness unaffected by the document to sign as a proxy in the Notary's presence or a Wyoming Notary may be directed to sign as the proxy if 2 witnesses unaffected by the document are present.

-14 Comments
+46 Comments

 Add your comment